ricardoparro/elevator/README.md

 The Elevator
 ======================
-This is a solution for https://gist.github.com/ciaranarcher/fd8ebe2cad2f15f6e0d1
+This is a solution for  an elevator exercise

 ![Screenshot](/doc/elevator.jpg)